Allegheny-ComputerScience-580-S2022/lab02/README.md

 You will submit your work in this repository and on a post using your online research website.

 Complete the markdown file: `writing/report.md` where you introduce your articles by responding to the leading questions.
 Once you have completed the work, please publish the questions and their responses on a posting or blog of your website.
-The please name the posting after the title of assignment.
+Please name the posting after the title of assignment to facilitate organization.

 ### Learning